Pradyanesh/Tic-Tac-Toe/README.md

 4. All the squares are numbered row by row starting with 1.
 5. The user inputs their move by entering the number of the square they choose - the number must be valid, i.e., it must be an integer, it must be greater than 0 and less than 10, and it cannot point to a field which is already occupied.
 7. The program checks if the game is over - there are four possible verdicts: the game should continue, or the game ends with a tie, your win, or the computer's win.
-8. the computer responds with its move and the check is repeated.
+8. The computer responds with its move and the check is repeated.
 9. A random field choice is made by the computer.